Nitrite can cause significant damage to aquatic inhabitants or even kill them.

 How to reduce said levels on time, without suffering fish losses?

 Is there a silver bullet nitrite remover that can take care of the mess?

 Let’s dive right in.

-How to promptly bring down nitrites in your freshwater aquarium?
+How to promptly lower the nitrite levels in your freshwater aquarium?

 Nitrites are the second most toxic byproduct in the nitrogen cycle of an aquarium.